basp/linie/docfx_project/index.md

 > Note that Linie does not check for valid operations.
 If you want to add a point to a point you are free to do so.
 The math will work out but the results may not be what you expect.

+## utils
+There are a few utilities included in the library.
+Linie supports a super lightweight `Canvas` type that can be used for drawing bitmaps.
+We also have a `Color` value type that is used to represent RGB color triples.
+In practice it is recommended to store your colors as `Vector4` with an element range of `[0..1]` during most of the computations.
+When finally writing your color values to the `Canvas` you can convert the `Vector4` into a `Color` instance for rendering.

 ## transformations
 The heart of the library is in the transformation suite.
 This builds upon the vector and matrix types to provide a consistent and fast toolset.